DnD stats explained

 Gargantuan Strength x 120lbs Strength x 240lbs

-To help paint a mental picture, here's an example.
-These are the limits of what a Medium/Small character can carry, based on their Strength score.
-We've taken off 5lb for clothes, shoes, and a rucksack:
+To help paint a mental picture, we've worked out some real world objects that a Medium or Small character would be able to carry based on their Strength score.
+We've taken off 5lb for their clothes, shoes, and a rucksack:

 • 1 - a pet cat.